On the time consistency of collective preferences: Discussion

 \subsection{Stationarity, time invariance, and time consistency}

-In terms of the three axioms introduced in \cite{halevy15}, it is shown here that the model of collective choice developed in Section \ref{sec:collective} yields collective preferences that are both nonstationary and time-dependent.
+In terms of the three axioms introduced by \cite{halevy15}, it is shown below that the dynamic choice model developed in Section \ref{sec:collective} yields collective preferences that are both nonstationary and time-dependent.
 At the same time, and perhaps surprisingly, these preferences satisfy time consistency.

-Before presenting the main result of this section, note that discount factors $\beta_t$ (or, equivalently, $\hat{\beta}_t$) transform period $t$ values into period 0 units.
+Before presenting the main result of this section, note that discount factors $\beta_t$ (or, equivalently, $\tilde{\beta}_t$) transform period $t$ values into period 0 units.
 Given the multiplicative nature of discount factors derived from recursive preferences, it is easy to see that for any $t,\tau \geq 0$, discounting from $(t+\tau)$ to $t$ is equivalent to multiplication by the factor $\beta_{t+\tau}/\beta_t$.

-\begin{thrm} Suppose that a sequence of collective preference relations over $(x,t)$ is represented by a separable utility function of the form $\hat{\beta}_t\,\hat{U}(x)$, where $\hat{\beta}_t$ and $\hat{U}$ are given by \eqref{eq:betathat} and \eqref{eq:RPFUhatdef}, respectively.
+\begin{thrm} Suppose that a sequence of collective preference relations over $(\hat{x},t)$ is represented by a separable utility function of the form $\tilde{\beta}_t\,\tilde{U}(\hat{x})$, where $\tilde{U}$ and $\tilde{\beta}_t$ are given by \eqref{eq:RPFUhatdef} and \eqref{eq:betathat}, respectively.
 Furthermore, assume $\theta_0^i > 0$ for each $i \in N$.
-Then, collective time preferences satisfy: \begin{enumerate}[align=left,leftmargin=*,itemsep=0pt,topsep=3pt] \item[$\neg$\ref{axm:station}] nonstationarity, \item[$\neg$\ref{axm:timeinv}] time dependency, \item[\ \ \ref{axm:timecon}] time consistency. \end{enumerate} \end{thrm}
+Then, collective time preferences satisfy: \begin{enumerate}[align=left,leftmargin=*,itemsep=0pt,topsep=1pt] \item[$\neg\,$\ref{axm:station}] nonstationarity, \item[$\neg\,$\ref{axm:timeinv}] time dependency, \item[\ \ \ref{axm:timecon}] time consistency. \end{enumerate} \end{thrm}

-\begin{proof} First, note that the conclusion of Lemma \ref{lem:betadiff} remains valid if $\beta_t$ is replaced by $\hat{\beta}_t$.
-The reason is because substituting $\theta_0^i$ with $\hat{\theta}_0^i$ and $\delta^i$ with $\hat{\delta}^i$ in the definition of $\beta_t$ yields $\sum_i\hat{\theta}_0^i(\hat{\delta}^i)^t$.
-It is easy to see from \eqref{eq:betathat} that $\hat{\beta}_t$ is an order-preserving transformation of $\beta_t$ with respect to $t$.
+\begin{proof} First, note that the conclusion of Lemma \ref{lem:betadiff} remains valid if $\beta_t$ is replaced by $\tilde{\beta}_t$.
+The reason is because substituting $\theta_0^i$ with $\tilde{\theta}_0^i$ and $\delta^i$ with $\tilde{\delta}^i$ in the definition of $\beta_t$ yields $\sum_i\tilde{\theta}_0^i(\tilde{\delta}^i)^t$.
+It is easy to see from \eqref{eq:betathat} that $\tilde{\beta}_t$ is an order-preserving transformation of $\beta_t$ with respect to $t$.
 Then, the Lemma also holds for this monotonic transformation.